garyg1/some-limits/writeup.markdown

 This is a write-up for a HTML5 Canvas spline-drawing program.

-You can check it out [here](http://garygurlaskie.com/some-limits/).
+You can check it out [here](http://garygurlaskie.com/some-limits/), and you can find the source code [here](https://github.com/garyg1/some-limits/tree/master/src).

 ## Cubic splines